Resume & Cover Letters

 Resumes and cover letters are your first chance to impress a future employer.
 These documents work together to secure you an interview.

-Impress employers before you ever shake their hand by creating a flawless resume.
+Impress employers before you ever shake their hands by creating a flawless resume.
 Market your skills and experience so your potential employer can quickly see what you could bring to their organization.

 Your resume is the first impression employers get of you.
 Employers only take 10-30 seconds to review your résumé.
 The more concise your resume is, the easier employers will be able to tell whether or not you are the right fit for their company.